 - Compete on award-winning Moot Court, Negotiation and Trial Advocacy teams.

-- Gain experience through many externship and practical opportunities including internships with the Center for Global Justice, Human Rights and the Rule of Law.
+- Gain experience through many externship and practical opportunities including internships with the Center for Global Justice.

 - Develop practical lawyering skills through clinical practice within The Center for Advocacy and a partnership with the American Center for Law and Justice (the nation’s foremost public interest law firm defending religious liberties).